mims-harvard/TFC-pretraining/README.md

 ```
 ````

-## Updates on Jan 16, 2023
+## Updates on Jan 2023

-We updated the implementation the proposed TF-C model: 1) fixed buggs, cleaned the codes, added comments for better understanding; 2) for the contrastive encoders (in both time and frequency doamins), replaced the CNN blocks by 2 layer of Transformer; 3) for downstream classifier, added a KNN classifier in paral with the original MLP (2 layer) classifier.
-4) provided an example of pre-trained model (the model is pretrained on a subset of SleepEEG).
+We updated the implementation the proposed TF-C model on the following aspects.

+1. Fixed bugs, cleaned the codes, and added comments for better understanding.
+The newly uploaded TF-C code is at path `TFC-pretraining/code/TFC`.
+All the necessary files to run it are provided in the folder.
+2. For the contrastive encoders (in both time and frequency domains), we replaced the 3 layers of CNN blocks with 2 layers of Transformer.
+We noticed that the performance is not improved (even with a slight decrease) but the stability is getting better.
+3. For the downstream classifier, we added a KNN classifier in parallel with the original MLP (2-layer) classifier.
+In preliminary experiments, we noticed that the performance of MLP varies across different setups and hyper-parameter settings.
+Thus, in this version, we provide two classifiers: 2-layer MLP and KNN (K=5).
+However, the reasons hidden behind the performance variance are still unknown, which needs further studies.
+4. For better reproducement, we hereby provided an example of pre-trained model.
+The model weights can be found in path `TFC-pretraining/code/experiments_logs/SleepEEG_2_Epilepsy/run1/pre_train_seed_42_2layertransformer/saved_models/ckp_last.pt`.
+The model path is identical to the one used in code, so you may clone/download this whole repo and directly run the 'TFC-pretraining/code/TFC/main.py' file.
+This model is pretrained on the scenario: SleepEEG to Epilepsy (in this udate, all the debugs are based on this setup).
+In specific, setting the training_mode as `pre_train` and pretrain_dataset as `SleepEEG`.
+In SleepEEG_Configs.py, all the hyper-parameters are unchanged, in specific, lr=0.0005, epoch number as 200 (200 for pretraining while 20 for finetuning).
+We set the random seed as 42.
+Please note, for quick debugging, the model is pretrained on a subset of SleepEEG (1280 samples which is only <1% of the whole dataset).
+Thus, we believe there's a large space to further boost the performance with more pretraining samples.
+5.

 ## Miscellaneous